ibm-cloud-docs/transit-gateway/adding-ca.md

 To add a cross-account connection, follow these steps:

 1. Request a connection to communicate between other accounts.
 1. Perform actions on a requested connection.
-This action must be completed.

 For classic cross-account connections, be sure that the `network-account-id` is set to the account you are requesting to communicate with.
 For VPC cross-account connections, be sure that the `network-id` is set to the account that you are requesting to communicate with.
 {: important}